Argentina: Mass media

+As of early 2024, internet penetration in Argentina stood at 88.4% of the total population, and the ratio of cellular mobile connections to the total population was 135.3% (62.14 million active connections).

 Cuisine

 Besides many of the pasta, sausage and dessert dishes common to continental Europe, Argentines enjoy a wide variety of Indigenous and Criollo creations, including empanadas (a small stuffed pastry), locro (a mixture of corn, beans, meat, bacon, onion, and gourd), humita and mate.

 The country has the highest consumption of red meat in the world, traditionally prepared as asado, the Argentine barbecue.
 It is made with various types of meats, often including chorizo, sweetbread, chitterlings, and blood sausage.